A class of graphs with large rankwidth: Applications

 \subsection{Rings}

-We consider a carousel on $n \geq 3 $ sets, all are cliques cliques, with all triples being crossings.
-If $n$ even, this is an even carousel; and if $n$ is odd, this is an odd carousel.
+We consider a carousel on $n \geq 3 $ sets, all are cliques, with all triples being crossings.
+It a ring and it is easy to check that all its induced cycles have length~$n$.
+If $n$ is even, this is an even carousel; and if $n$ is odd, this is an even-hole-free odd carousel.
 For a fixed $n$, this gives rings with arbitrarily large rankwidth.